 When I think about it, as I hardly ever add vanilla essence to my bakes, I avoid cardamon most times.
-I do not know why, somehow I just avoid.
+I do not know why somehow I just avoid it.
 I have no aversion to either Vanilla or Cardamon, mind you.
-Its just mental makeup.
+It's just mental makeup.
 Just as I might want to add cocoa/chocolate to anything.

-Still I am so happy with the way this dessert ended up.
-Even though the cocoa flavour isn’t so strong in this, it has a mild touch and the looks was so impressive.
+Still, I am so happy with the way this dessert ended up.
+Even though the cocoa flavour isn't so strong in this, it has a mild touch and the looks were so impressive.
 I will surely settle for this anytime.

 I made this with just 1/4 cup of Rava and ended up using nearly 1 cup of water.
-To make it even more rich, you could add milk.
-However I feel this just fine.
+To make it even richer, you could add milk.
+However, I feel this just fine.

 I am still yet to plan for my third day, though I have few ideas.
 Hoping I will get some spark and get the work done soon.

 Rava / Sooji / Semolina - 1/4 cup

 Water - 3 & 1/2 times 1/4 cup

 Ghee - 4 tsp (can increase if needed)

 How to make the Halwa